apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/data_collection/node_continued.md

 # [](#finish-scraper) Finish Node.js scraper

+**Continue learning how to create a web scraper with Node.js and Cheerio.
+Learn how to parse HTML and print the results of the data your scraper has collected.**

+---

 In the first part of the Node.js tutorial we downloaded the HTML of our [tutorial e-commerce site](https://demo-webstore.apify.org/search/on-sale) and parsed it with Cheerio.
 Now, we will replicate the collection logic from the [Collecting Data with DevTools](./using_devtools.md) lessons and finish our scraper.

 ## [](#querying-with-cheerio) Querying data with Cheerio